We have joined Community Concepts! Read the press release for more information.

 - Neglect – Failure to provide adequate food, clothing, shelter, supervision, or medical care causing or is likely to cause injury including accidental injury or illness.
 Also failure to protect a child from harm resulting in physical abuse, sexual abuse or emotional abuse.

 - Sexual abuse – A parent/caregiver engaged in sexual contact with a child, or forces a child to have sexual contact with others.

-Designated CAN Coucil
+Designated CAN Council

-AFC is selected as the Child Abuse and Neglect Prevention Council (CAN Council) for Androscoggin County.
+AFC is the Child Abuse and Neglect Prevention Council (CAN Council) for Androscoggin County.
 As a CAN Council, we provide local programming, support for statewide initiatives and collaborations, as well as training and technical assistance when appropriate.
 Because of this designation, AFC is eligible to apply for grant funding under the Child Abuse and Prevention Treatment Act.

 Each county in the state has a designated CAN Council awarded through the Maine Children’s Trust.

 A Valuable Resource for Parents, Caregivers & Professionals